Get

 orange cat beside litter box

-Cat owners the world over are familiar with that awful feeling of stepping barefoot on small litter pebbles, which is usually followed by an explosive, “Why?!”
+Cat owners all over the world are familiar with that awful feeling of stepping barefoot on small litter pebbles, which is usually followed by an explosive, “Why?!”

-Cats kicking litter out of their box is a behavior that flummoxes many pet owners, but your cat may just be trying to tell you that there’s a problem that you need to remedy.
+Cats kicking litter out of their box is a behavior that flummoxes many pet owners, but this may just be an indication that there’s an easy problem that you need to remedy, or maybe that your kitty is getting used to the litter.
 We rounded up the top reasons that cats kick their litter and a few ways that you can remedy this issue.

 divider 2 cats